tijlleenders/ZinZen-scheduler/documentation/ADR/000-template.md

 # Title
 Template
 # Status
-Proposed (Proposed/ Accepted / Deprecated / Superseded by x / ...)
+Accepted (Proposed/ Accepted / Deprecated / Superseded by x / ...)
 # Context
 We needed a structured template to write down Architectural Decision Records (ADRs) in a uniform way
 # Decision